green-coding-solutions/eco-ci-energy-estimation/README.md

     - `json-output`: (optional) (default: false)
         - will output data to JSON to `/tmp/eco-ci/lap-data.json`

-#### Electricity Maps Token
+#### Grid Intensity API Token

-We use ElectricityMaps to get the grid intensity for a given location.
+Used to get the grid intensity for a given location.
-If you want carbon values to be displayed you must set this token.
-It is free for personal use.
-In case you need a commercial license it does not matter which zones you select, as we only use the real-time endpoint which is zone free.
+We currently only support ElectricityMaps.
+WattTime and Entso-e are on the way!
+(Speed it up with a PR! ❤️)

+##### ElectricityMaps
+It is free for personal use but sadly it is locked to a single zone.
+This means that if you get it for the Zone Germany the API will fail when requesting values for the US.

+This is very problematic on GitHub Actions as the Us is comprised out of different zones and the machines come up in different zones.
+Either you buy a multi-zone key or you will have a lot of missing values.

 Get your key here: [https://api-portal.electricitymaps.com/](https://api-portal.electricitymaps.com/)

 After having obtained the token you must set it as secret and pass it in the initalization of the action (see documentation above).
 To learn how to create a secret see the GitHub documentation: https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions

+##### WattTime
+TODO - (Speed it up with a PR! ❤️)

+##### Entso-e
+TODO - (Speed it up with a PR! ❤️)

 #### Continuing on Errors